DHTMLX/docs-suite/docs/dataview/data_loading.md

 ]
 ~~~

-Each object in the data set contains a number of *key:value* pairs that represent attributes of DataView items.
+Each object in the data set contains `key:value` pairs that define DataView item attributes.

 :::note
-You can specify your own template of rendering DataView items with the help of the [](dataview/api/dataview_template_config.md) configuration option.
+Use the [](dataview/api/dataview_template_config.md) configuration option to define your own template for DataView items.
 :::

 ## Loading data on initialization

-You can load [a predefined data set](#preparing-data-set) into DataView on the initialization stage.
-Use the [data](dataview/api/dataview_data_config.md) configuration property, as in:
+You can load [a predefined data set](#preparing-data-set) into DataView during initialization.
+Use the [data](dataview/api/dataview_data_config.md) configuration property:

 ~~~js
 const dataview = new dhx.DataView("dataview_container", {